zhl010/CSE-15L/index.md

 This command line runs as below:
 ![](Optimize2.png)

 * To reuse a command line that you have typed in before, use the up arrow to access them.
+You don't need to type in a long command line over and over.